Hvogu/data-BPMN/README.md

 Before explaining how to create and use the new elements, we will define the data components and the data manipulation language.

 ## Data components
 We support two types of data, volatile (i.e process variables) and persistent data (i.e a database).
 The volatile data is execution specific and their current state will not be saved if the program is exited, while any changes to the persistent data will be saved to the connected database.
+Both of these types of data can be manipulated through the data tasks, according to the specifications of the [language](#data-manipulation-language).

+### Variables
-The volatile data can be specified by defining them in the process variable field, by pressing the button shown above in (2), in the format '#[variable name] : [value]'.
+The volatile data can be specified by defining them in the process variable field, by pressing the button shown above in [(2)](#modeler-layout), in the format '#[variable name] : [value]'.
 The variable names must be unique, and the value can be a number or a string, no quotes are necessary.
 All variables must be separated with a semicolon.
 Pressing the process button will instantiate the process variables.
 The process variables will be saved together with the model and upon opening a model the process variables will automatically be instantiated to the default value written in the process variable field.
 <p align="left">
   <img src="images/processVar2.png" width="300" alt="Some Text">
 </p>